bean-walrus/bad-celeste/README.md

-# bad-celeste

 # Setup Instructions For Font
-# Please do this or it will look awful when printing text
+Please do this or it will look awful when printing text

 Also I know it's not good to install stuff locally because then everyone has to do it but I'm telling you I tried my best.
 I hate to be that guy but cmu_graphics does NOT